Lu Dingyi: Biography

+His record on intellectuals was nonetheless uneven.
+At the 1962 Guangzhou conference, when Zhou Enlai and Chen Yi proposed that the great majority of intellectuals should no longer be labelled "bourgeois intellectuals", Lu objected, arguing that nothing had changed and that the label should stand; Mao adopted Lu's position.

+In June 1958, Mao changed the party and government structure by establishing groups in charge of finance, legal matters, foreign affairs, science, and culture and education which bypassed the State Council.
+Lu was made the head of the culture and education group.

 In 1959 he was appointed a Vice Premier of the State Council, and Minister of Culture in 1965.
 Lu was criticised and persecuted during the Cultural Revolution.
 Shortly after the Cultural Revolution broke out, Lu was accused of being a promoter of the reactionary line in culture, since he did not adhere to Mao Zedong's idea that culture should extensively serve proletarian politics.
-In May 1966 he was accused of being part of the "Peng-Luo-Lu-Yang anti-Party clique" (the others being Peng Dehuai, Luo Ruiqing and Yang Shangkun) and dismissed.
+In May 1966 he was accused of being part of the "Peng-Luo-Lu-Yang anti-Party clique" (the others being Peng Zhen, Luo Ruiqing and Yang Shangkun) and dismissed.
 He was also criticised for his activity in the Five Man Group, a Central Committee agency in charge of leading the first stages of the Cultural Revolution led by Peng Zhen, another purged official.
 He was detained for nearly 13 years.

+Lu had been appointed deputy head of the Five Man Group under Peng Zhen in July 1964.
+In February 1966 the group produced the so-called February Outline, which explicitly opposed treating academic disputes as questions of political line; three months later the May 16 Notification repudiated the Outline and dissolved the group.
+In March 1966 Mao had described the Propaganda Department as a "palace of the King of Hell" that should be overthrown.
+At the enlarged Politburo meeting held from 4 to 26 May 1966 Lu was criticised and suspended from his posts as secretary of the Secretariat and head of the Propaganda Department; after the meeting Lin Biao confronted him over the dozens of anonymous letters his wife Yan Weibing had sent to Lin's wife Ye Qun and their children between 1960 and 1966, telling him he would have liked to shoot him.
+On 30 September 1966 a decision placing him under "isolation for reflection" was formally announced, and in late April 1968 he was transferred to Qincheng Prison.